steff880/MS2-project-Cottage/README.md

 3. Issue with social links on the Home page.
 On mobile view, icons align on the left and did not look the same as on larger screens.

 4. Issue with an image on the cards of the Cottages page.
 The image is stretched when viewed on iPhone 5SE.

+5. When testing, found an issue with the form on Book Now page.
+When filling the form, the user has to choose both cottages, in order to submit the form.
+This is due to having a required attribute to both of the input elements.
+The issue will be resolved in future updates due to time constraints.

 -   ### Fix